 Eventually I became addicted to klonopin as benzos, the type of drug it falls under, are highly addicting.

-The sweat release of that blue pill that it gives you from having to deal with anxiety is heaven.
+The sweet release of that blue pill that it gives you from having to deal with anxiety is heaven.
 When the pill floods your system you are at peace and nothing can bother you.

 From 2015 through early this year I would go from cycles of taking klonopin at the slightest hint of a difficult day to avoid dealing with my issues.

 I am not ashamed to say this.
-I accept my relapse and embrace it for what it is: something that happens and I must get through and try and be as strong as possible but at the same time I have to learn not to be ashamed or afraid to ask for help beyond my therapist.
+I accept my relapse and embrace it for what it is: Something that happens and I must get through and try and be as strong as possible but at the same time I have to learn not to be ashamed or afraid to ask for help beyond my therapist.

 But thanks to my therapist we were able to work through the root of my anxiety and to also use coping skills and tools to deal with it rather than turning to klonopin for that quick release.